AriFordsham/GHCWiki/commentary/rts/haskell-execution/pointer-tagging.md

 In GHC we "tag" pointers to heap objects with information about the object they point to.
 The tag goes in the low 2 bits (3 bits on a 64-bit platform) of the pointer, which would normally be zero since heap objects are always [word](commentary/rts/word)-aligned.

+## Meaning of the tag bits

 The way the tag bits are used depends on the type of object pointed to:

-- If the object is a constructor, the tag bits contain the *constructor tag*, if the number of constructors in the datatype is less than 4 (less than 8 on a 64-bit platform).
-If the number of constructors in the datatype is more than 4 (resp 8), then the tag bits have the value 1.
+- If the object is a **constructor**, the tag bits contain the *constructor tag*, if the number of constructors in the datatype is less than 4 (less than 8 on a 64-bit platform).
+If the number of constructors in the datatype is more than 4 (resp 8), then the tag bits have the value 1, and the constructor tag is extracted from the constructor's info table instead.

-- If the object is a function, the tag bits contain the *arity* of the function, if the arity fits in the tag bits.
+- If the object is a **function**, the tag bits contain the *arity* of the function, if the arity fits in the tag bits.

 - For a pointer to any other object, the tag bits are always zero.

+## Optimisations enabled by tag bits

 The presence of tag bits enables certain optimisations: